Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 However, I would really appreciate any and all bug reports.

 ### When Will _<Insert Device/Arch/OS>_ Be Supported?
-I plan to support both 64-Bit and ARM devices running every major OS; Windows, MacOS, Linux, iOS, iPadOS, Android.
+I plan to support both 64-Bit and ARM devices across most Operating Systems; Windows, MacOS, Linux, iOS, iPadOS, Android.

 Currently, only 64-Bit Windows and Linux builds are available.

 Apple Products aren't currently supported.
-This is simply because I can't afford the $99 Developer Fee.
+This is simply because I'm not paying the Developer Fee yet.
 Eventually that will change, but for now; Apple Devices are Not Supported.
 Which I find odd since I built the entire game on a MacBook Air.